OktarinTentakel/lsd-landmark-style-definition/readme.md

 by ignoring things like multiple classes and anything apart from classes.
 BEM, to me, feels lengthy, imprecise and over-simplistic.

-There are many others, which are not known by a wide audience.
+There are many others, which are not known to a wide audience.
 I've read several of them, but nothing really caught on for me.

-### Utility-First
+### Utility First

-Lately, the idea to "utility first" systems like Tailwind caught on.
+Lately, the idea to "utility first" systems like "Tailwind" caught on.
 There is not much positive I can say about these, apart from the fact, that they are (too) easy to use.